Updated April 9, 2019

 Internal Load Balancing is a regional load balancing service supporting TCP and UDP traffic built on top of Andromeda network virtualization stack to provide software-defined load balancing that directly delivers the traffic from the client instance to a backend instance.

-AWS and GCP load balancing services have slightly different pricing models.
+AWS and Google Cloud load balancing services have slightly different pricing models.

 AWS charges for: